bcrusu/kops/docs/cli/kops_create_cluster.md

       --authorization string                 Authorization mode to use: AlwaysAllow or RBAC (default "AlwaysAllow") --bastion                              Pass the --bastion flag to enable a bastion instance group.
 Only applies to private topology.
-      --channel string                       Channel for default versions and configuration to use (default "stable") --cloud string                         Cloud provider to use - gce, aws, vsphere --cloud-labels string                  A list of KV pairs used to tag all instance groups in AWS (eg "Owner=John Doe,Team=Some Team").
+      --channel string                       Channel for default versions and configuration to use (default "stable") --cloud string                         Cloud provider to use - gce, aws, vsphere, libvirt --cloud-labels string                  A list of KV pairs used to tag all instance groups in AWS (eg "Owner=John Doe,Team=Some Team").
       --dns string                           DNS hosted zone to use: public|private.
 Default is 'public'. (default "Public") --dns-zone string                      DNS hosted zone to use (defaults to longest matching zone)